Israel mourns Lag BaOmer festival stampede victims | DW | 02.05.2021

 The deadly stampede broke out on Thursday night at the Lag BaOmer festival, one of the first major mass gatherings to take place after coronavirus restrictions had been lifted.

-Around 100,000 mostly ultra-Orthodox Jews attended the festival in Mount Meron, which is marked with bonfires, singing and dancing.
+Around 100,000 mostly ultra-Orthodox Jews attended the Mount Meron festival, which is marked with bonfires, singing and dancing.

 The stampede is believed to have started when people began to slide down a ramp with a metal floor, causing people crammed in a narrow corridor to fall on one another and panic.